eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `enable_prometheus_metrics` - (Optional) - Bool - EnablePrometheusMetrics enables the "/metrics" endpoint.
 - `enable_sqs_termination_draining` - (Optional) - Bool - EnableSQSTerminationDraining enables queue-processor mode which drains nodes when an SQS termination event is received.
 - `exclude_from_load_balancers` - (Optional) - Bool - ExcludeFromLoadBalancers makes node termination handler will mark for exclusion from load balancers before node are cordoned.<br />Default: true.
-- `managed_asg_tag` - (Optional) - String - ManagedASGTag is the tag used to determine which nodes NTH can take action on.
+- `managed_asg_tag` - (Optional) - String - ManagedASGTag is the tag used to determine which nodes NTH can take action on<br />This field has kept its name even though it now maps to the --managed-tag flag due to keeping the API stable.<br />Node termination handler does no longer check the ASG for this tag, but the actual EC2 instances.
 - `memory_request` - (Optional) - Quantity - MemoryRequest of NodeTerminationHandler container.<br />Default: 64Mi.
 - `cpu_request` - (Optional) - Quantity - CPURequest of NodeTerminationHandler container.<br />Default: 50m.
 - `version` - (Optional) - String - Version is the container image tag used.